 The Preschool program emphasizes developmentally appropriate learning activities and problem-solving skills.
 Learning is viewed as an interactive process.
 Preschoolers use materials and engage in activities that are meaningful to them.
 The school day consists of a rich variety of activities, including readiness skills for reading, math, social studies and science; discussions; outdoor play and story time.

 Children's social, emotional, cognitive, and physical development are nurtured and encouraged so that they develop self-esteem and independence.
 Children may be grouped by age, in mixed-age groups, and/or by developmental level.

 An inquiry-based curriculum simply put is learning through personal investigation.
+An old-adage states:

 Tell me and I forget

 The last part of this statement is the essence of inquiry-based learning.
 Teachers and children work together to explore, ask questions, discuss observations and seek answers about everyday experiences.
 Inquiry-based learning combines active learning, inquiry and play.
 The role of the teacher is to provide rich lessons, which provoke children's natural curiosity.

 Preschool 2's (The Turtles' Class)

 The two-year-old class offers a flexible yet consistent program where children learn the life lessons of sharing, taking turns, and listening to others.
 These skills foster self-regulation, self-confidence, and empathy.
 CES teachers carefully help children build a sense of trust in new adult and peer relationships.
 Trusting relationships are essential for a happy and secure child.